SwapnilGumber/ImageScout/README.md

-**ImageScout** -->  is an image search website that allows users to search for images using the Unsplash API.
+**ImageScout** -->  is an image search webapp that allows users to search for images using the Unsplash API.
 With a clean and intuitive interface, users can easily find high-quality images based on their search 	queries.
 The app features infinite scrolling with a "Show More" button to load additional images seamlessly.

 Features: